-Christmas Eve becomes nightmare after ‘freak accident’ in Millington
+Christmas Eve becomes nightmare after head-on crash in Millington

 “She’s just a really, really loving, kind, generous person.”

-Yancey said it will be a long road to recovery for the 21-year-old
+Yancey said it will be a long road to recovery for the 20-year-old

 “It’s just a miracle that Savannah is alive and she will be okay,” she said.